SERVICES / 01

 Embedded advisory.

 Where a client has an internal strategy function or a leadership team that owns its own direction, we work alongside them as ongoing counsel.
 The shape varies.
 The discipline is the same — we are accountable for the input we provide; we do not displace the team’s decision rights or take on work that belongs to the leadership.
-The rhythm is calibrated to where decisions are actually being made.
+The rhythm follows where decisions are actually being made.

 Diagnostic engagement.